-Henry Hobson is a successful bootmaker and tyrannical widower of three daughters.
-The girls each want to leave their father by getting married, but Henry refuses as marriage traditions require him to pay out settlements.
+Henry Hobson is a successful bootmaker, a widower and a tyrannical father of three daughters.
+The girls each want to leave their father by getting married, but Henry refuses because marriage traditions require him to pay out settlements.

 Noel Coward's attempt to show how the ordinary people lived between the wars.
-Just after WWI the Gibbons family moves to a nice house in the suburbs.
-An ordinary sort of life is led by the ...
+Just after World War I, the Gibbons family moves to a nice house in the suburbs.
+An ordinary sort of life is ...
 See full summary »

 1880s Salford, England.
 Widowed Henry Hobson, owner/operator of Hobson's Boots, lives with his three adult daughters, Maggie, Alice and Vicky, in a flat attached to the shop.
-Henry is miserly, dipsomaniacal and tyrannical, not allowing his daughters to date as their sole purpose in life is in service to him and to the shop, they who receive no wages in that professional service.
-He changes his mind about Alice and Vicky, for who he will choose husbands, despite they, the romantic ones, already having chosen the men they would marry if given the opportunity.
-He will, however, not provide them with a dowry, which may prove to be a challenge in finding them who he would consider suitable husbands.
-Concerning Maggie, he believes she is far too useful to him as the overly efficient and organized one to let go, and too old at age thirty for any man to want her anyway.
-Incensed by her father's attitude about her, Maggie decides that she has to show him how wrong he is about her being an unmarriageable spinster.
+Henry is miserly, dipsomaniacal and tyrannical, not allowing his daughters to date since their sole purpose in life is in service to him and the shop (receiving no wages in that professional service).
+He changes his mind about Alice and Vicky, for whom he will choose husbands, despite these romantic ones already having chosen the men they would marry if given the opportunity.
+Henry will, however, not provide them with a dowry, which may prove to be a challenge in finding them men he would consider suitable husbands.
+Concerning Maggie, he believes her far too useful to him as the overly efficient and organized one to let go, and too old at age thirty for any man to want anyway.
+Incensed by her father's attitude, Maggie decides she must show him how wrong he is about her being an unmarriageable spinster.
 As such, ...Written by

 44 of 49 people found this review helpful.

 Was this review helpful to you?